valbronx/caradisiac/README.md

 ## MVP

-1. Build an api that provide endpoint `/populate`
+1. Build an api that provide endpoint `/populate` to index records to Elasticsearch
-1. Build an api that provide endpoint `/suv`
+1. Build an api that provide endpoint `/suv` that return list of cars with the higher car boot volume

 ### Client-side (bonus)